m0rrism0rris/quake-guide/quake/quakespasm/macosx_guide.md

 Download *Quakespasm* from [http://quakespasm.sourceforge.net/download.htm]

-Create a folder 'Quake' (without quotes) wherever you might want it
+Create a folder *Quake* wherever you might want it

 Place the Quakespasm application inside this folder

-Create a folder 'id1' (without quotes) inside the Quake folder
+Create a folder *id1* inside the Quake folder